 I think he turned to look at us, but I wasn’t sure.
 How could I be sure?
 You couldn’t see where he was looking with his face covered like that.

 It was his dad who opened the door when I knocked.
-His dad was a big guy with a big gut that hung over his belt and a mustache.
+His dad was a big guy with a big gut that hung over his belt and a thick mustache.
 I wouldn’t trust my sister around him.
 But that’s a different story.
 He wore a big shiny belt buckle with a charging blue bull on it.

 He asked me in a deep voice, “What do you want?”